ColeFeely6/ColeFeely6.github.io/_projects/concrete-paradise.md

     </div>
 </div>
 <div class="caption">
-    An early deadlifting session at the concrete Paradise
+    An early deadlifting session at the Concrete Paradise
 </div>